open-fsharp/open-fsharp.github.io/cfp/workshop.md

 						<h2 class="header-title">FINANCIALS</h2>
 					</div>
 					<p>
 					Workshop registration will be separate from the main conference.
-Deep Dives or 2 Tasters will cost $375, a single Taster $225.
+Tickets will cost $425.
 					<br>
 					Workshop profits will be split equally between the instructor and the conference organization.
 In other words, for each workshop, half of what is left after the venue, food and various costs are paid for will go to the speaker, the rest being invested in the conference organization.
 This will be entirely independent from travel support.
 					<br>